 - e.
-Each outpatient detoxification program shall establish medical protocols, under the direction and with the approval of the program's medical director, that shall include, but not be limited to, the following: - (1) Written detoxification protocols shall be established for each substance for which the program provides detoxification services. - (2) Medical protocols shall be implemented by a program physician or other authorized, licensed, medical staff. - (3) All medication shall be administered and dispensed according to individualized person-centered plans and medical protocols. - f.
+Each outpatient detoxification program shall establish medical protocols, under the direction and with the approval of the program's medical director, that shall include, but not be limited to, the following: - Written detoxification protocols shall be established for each substance for which the program provides detoxification services. - Medical protocols shall be implemented by a program physician or other authorized, licensed, medical staff. - (3) All medication shall be administered and dispensed according to individualized person-centered plans and medical protocols. - f.
 To ensure that the appropriate rehabilitative services are provided, the person served shall be assigned a primary counselor who shall follow the client's progress during detoxification.
 Such assignment shall be documented in the treatment record. - g.
 All medical, nursing, and counseling staff shall have training in, and have the ability to recognize, medical conditions associated with trauma, illness, and detoxification. - h.
 Each program shall have a designated medical director who has the responsibility for supervising all medical services and who is licensed to practice medicine in good standing in Rhode Island. - i.
-A registered nurse shall be on site to provide services to individuals who are receiving outpatient detoxification services.
+A registered nurse -- or one (1) L.P.N. under the supervision of an RN, APRN (as defined in section 1.3.1.A.3 above) or physician -- shall be on site to provide services to individuals who are receiving outpatient detoxification services.